Cosmological constraints from HSC Y1 lensing convergence PDF: Methods

 \subsection{Blinding}

 To help build best practice for non-Gaussian statistical analyses with Stage-IV surveys~\cite[e.g.,][]{Euclid2023HOS}, we follow a three-step blinding procedure in our analysis: \begin{enumerate} \item We build the mock generation pipeline using one random realization from the fiducial model as ``observation''.
 This includes shear bias correction, convergence map reconstruction, masking, in-painting, and summary statistics measurements. \item We construct the inference pipeline using the ranks plot and similar tests.
 This includes data compression, covariances, emulators, and MCMC sampling. \item We select smoothing scales, redshift bins, and cuts on data vectors to minimize the impact of systematics. \item First unblinding: B-modes.
 We compare the power spectra and PDFs measured in B-mode maps of the HSC Y1 data and our fiducial simulation.\footnote{B-mode maps are built by rotating galaxy shapes by 45 degrees.} We validate that the two distributions are statistically consistent. \item Second unblinding: power spectrum.
 We apply inference to the measured HSC Y1 power spectrum and compare our results internally between different redshift bins and to the official HSC Y1 analyses by Refs.~\cite{Hikage2019,Hamana2020}.
 We discover systematics in the highest tomographic redshift bin and remove it from our final analysis. \item Third unblinding: PDF.
 We unblind the PDF-only posterior during an invited presentation at the HSC weak lensing working group telecon.
 The initial posterior was approximately uniform.
 This failure was due to a bug in computing the standard deviations of the HSC data maps.\footnote{ Thanks to the feedback from the HSC weak lensing working group, we learned a valuable lesson of comparing the PDFs before moving on to inferences.
-They also pointed out that a more sophisticated blinding policy, as typically employed by collaborations, would have flagged this issue before unblinding.} The bug did not affect our previous steps, so once we resolved it we did not change any other parts of the pipeline. \end{enumerate} Since the HSC Y1 data is already public our blinding procedure is rather an honor system.\footnote{During our study, we also became aware of other recently completed non-Gaussian statistical analyses using the same dataset~\cite{Lu2023,LiuX2023}.
+They also pointed out that a more sophisticated blinding policy, as typically employed by collaborations, would have flagged this issue before unblinding.} The bug did not affect our previous steps, so once we resolved it we did not change any other parts of the pipeline. \item After the initial submission of this paper, we learned that there are two additional multiplicative bias parameters arising from galaxy size selection and redshift-dependent responsivity corrections.
+Post-unblinding, we updated our analysis to account for this total multiplicative bias.
+The correction is very small and hence did not change our conclusions.
+However, it made our power spectrum-only results more consistent with the official analysis~\cite{Hikage2019}. \end{enumerate} Since the HSC Y1 data is already public our blinding procedure is rather an honor system.\footnote{During our study, we also became aware of other recently completed non-Gaussian statistical analyses using the same dataset~\cite{Lu2023,LiuX2023}.
 To avoid confirmation bias, we refrained from reading these papers until we finalized our results.}